-It’s estimated that some 45% of Australians will experience a mental health disorder during their lifetime.
-In fact, in a year around 1 million Australias will suffer from depression, while 2 million will have anxiety.
+In Australia, 45% of people will have a mental health disorder during their life.
+In fact, around 1 million Australians will have depression in a year, while 2 million will be anxiety sufferers.
 However, changes to national supply laws mean that for anxiety sufferers, kava is now legal.
-And for those of you who don’t know, kava is one of the fastest acting supplements is now accessible to Australians.
+And for those of you who don’t know, kava is one of the fastest-acting natural supplements to reducing anxiety.

-Early in 2017, Western Australia legalised use of kava, a plant-based relaxant, legal.
+Early in 2017, Western Australia made the use of kava, a plant-based relaxant, legal.
 As a result, this news was a break through for anxiety sufferers, says Dr Bruce Kambouris.
 Dr Kamnouris is a natural healer and the creator of RelaxMax Kava.

-“When dealing with stress and mild anxiety, we’re able to achieve meaningful results with kava”, Kambouis said.
-“The fact it is now legalised across the country means more people can benefit from its therapeutic qualities.”
+“When dealing with stress and mild anxiety, kava helps people to change their life”, Kambouis said.
+“Plus, the fact that kava is now legal across the country means more people can benefit from its healing ability.”

-While studies indicated that kava is moderately effective at reducing anxiety symptoms, ingesting kava can cause side-effects.
-These range from relaxation, euphoria and a loss of muscle control.
+Studies indicated that kava is moderately effective at reducing anxiety symptoms.
+However, eating kava can cause side effects.
+As a result, these effects range from relaxation, euphoria and a loss of muscle control.
 But, the good news is these effects only occur when people eat kava in large amounts.

-“Taken at the correct dose, kava is fast-acting and well-tolerated.
-I’ve seen in my own patients how it can really help them overcome the vicious cycle of ongoing mild anxiety; it makes a positive impact on their coping levels and their daily lives”, Kambouis said.
+“Taken at the right dose, kava acts fast and is easy to tolerate.
+I’ve seen how it can help my people reduce the cycle of ongoing mild anxiety.
+Taking kava has a positive impact on their coping levels and their daily lives”, Kambouis said.

-Furthermore, studies back the doctor’s claims.
-As changes in Australian laws come after randomised, double-blind clinical trials conducted at the University of Melbourne showed that kava significantly reduced the symptoms of mild anxiety.
+Studies also back the doctor’s claims.
+Randomised, double-blind clinical trials carried out at the University of Melbourne showed that kava lowered the signs of mild anxiety.

 Eight-Week Clinical Trail

-During an eight-week study led by Dr Jerome Sarris, 75 patients with Generalised Anxiety received kava or a placebo.
-Monitoring of their anxiety levels then occurred to make sure they were coping well with treatment.
+During an eight-week study led by Dr Jerome Sarris, 75 patients with anxiety received kava or a placebo.
+In addition, regular checks of their anxiety levels then occurred to make sure they were coping well with treatment.

-The findings revealed a significant reduction in mild anxiety for the kava group 37% compared to the placebo group.
-The kava group also reported a complete remission in their anxiety symptoms at the end of the trial.
+Firstly, the study findings showed a large drop in mild anxiety, with 37% of the kava group showing progress.
+Secondly, the kava group showed a total drop in their anxiety signs by the end of the trial.
 Only 6% of the placebo showed any change.

-“These exciting findings show that kava offers a natural anxiety management alternative,” said Kambouis.
+“These results show that kava offers people a natural way to manage anxiety,” said Kambouis.

-Dr Jerome Sarris said, “We are not looking at kava to replace conventional care.
-But, we see it as an additional option.”
+Dr Jerome Sarris said, “We are not looking into kava to replace normal care.
+But, we see it as an added choice for treatment.”

 To find out more about Dr Bruce Kambouris’ RelaxMax™ Kava, visit relaxmaxkava.com.au.

-RelaxMax™ Kava is a wildberry flavoured, effervescent kava supplement, which may help to relieve symptoms of mild anxiety, stress and sleeplessness—naturally.
-RelaxMax™ Kava is made from pure root extract and the patented effervescent formulation optimises absorption for fast-acting results.
-Each box of RelaxMax™ contains 14 x 4-gram sachets of effervescent powder (standardised to 125 mg active kavalactones).
-These mix with 125 ml water or milk.
-The recommended dosage is up to two sachets per day.
+RelaxMax™ Kava is a wildberry flavoured, fizzy kava supplement.
+This product may help to relieve the effects of mild anxiety, stress and sleeplessness—naturally.
+RelaxMax™ Kava is a form of pure root extract, and the patented fizzy mix boosts intake for fast results.
+Each box of RelaxMax™ Kava contains 14 x 4-gram sachets of fizzy powder (equal to 125 mg active kavalactones).
+These sachets mix with 125 ml water or milk.
+The best dose is up to two sachets per day.

-This supplement is classed as a complementary medicine.
+This kava drink is classed as an added remedy.
 Plus, it is made in Australia under the cGMP (Code of Good Manufacturing Practice).
-To find out more about RelaxMax™ visit www.relaxmaxkava.com.
+To find out more about RelaxMax™ Kava visit www.relaxmaxkava.com.

-Also, each 4g sachet contains Piper methysticum concentrated extract equivalent to dry rhizome 5g, standardised to 125mg of kavalactones.
+Also, each 4g sachet has Piper methystic extract in it that is equal to dry rhizome 5g, and equal to 125mg of kavalactones.

-For Adults and not for long term use.
+RelaxMax™ Kava is for Adults and not for long term use.
 Using kava for too long may harm the liver.
 If effects of anxiety are still noted, then consult your doctor.
 Kava is not suited for use by pregnant or lactating women.
-Contains lactose and 50mg of Sucralose.
-The recommended daily dose of this medicine contains 307mg of sodium.
-And always read the label and use only as directed.
+Kava contains lactose and 50mg of Sucralose.
+The best daily dose of kava contains 307mg of sodium.
+And please always read the label and use only as directed.

 About Dr Bruce Kambouris

-RelaxMax™ Kava is the latest innovation from medical research scientist and licensed Chinese medicine practitioner (AHPRA) Dr Bruce Kambouris.
-After seeing increasing numbers of patients with stress and anxiety problems, Dr Bruce pioneered RelaxMax™ as a natural option.
+RelaxMax™ Kava is the latest advance in research for scientist and licensed Chinese medicine practitioner (AHPRA) Dr Bruce Kambouris.
+After seeing rising numbers of patients with stress and anxiety problems, Dr Bruce pioneered RelaxMax™ as a natural option.
 A qualified chemical engineer and with a PhD in medicine, Dr Bruce has written several medical publications for the CSIRO.
 He is also the inventor of award-winning AquaBotanical—pure drinking water extracted from fruit and vegetables.
-A product that is generating much interest in countries with unreliable or scarce water supplies.
+AquaBotanical is a product that is generating much interest in countries with unreliable or scarce water supplies.